 What has worked well for the Council?
 Biodiversity initiatives undertaken: Tree planting in cemetery grounds and at amenity areas in several parks, recreation grounds, growing space and the reservoir.
 Re-wilding areas, habitats, nest boxes created to attract pollinators, and improving biodiversity.
 Revised grounds maintenance regimes and amended working patterns reducing journeys, fuel consumption etc. reduce carbon footprint.
-Grant funding for well-being projects at Swiss Valley and Dwyfor.
-This has enabled the council to work with third party groups and individuals to run their activities from our assets.
-Working with stakeholders to improve community assets e.g. Llwynhendy hub steering group has accomplished all the recommendations set out in the 2020 Feasibility Study and is confident a strong case for funding the project will be put forward.
+The benefits of grant funding for the well-being project at Swiss Valley have been enjoyed by over 103,000 visitors in the last year.
+Whilst more benefits in regards to Dwyfor will be reported next year after its first full year of opening.
+These projects have enabled the council to work with third party groups and individuals to run their activities from our assets.
+This is an approach we look to continue to maintain whilst new opportunities will be sought for future projects.
+LRC Training has a successful first year of Jobs Growth Wales + provision with 73% of learners progressing to higher levels of learning or employment.
 What have been the barriers for the Council?
 Slow turnaround of asset transfers.
+TOT THE COUNCIL!
 Available revenue grant funding to pay for staff.
 Whereas grant funding for capital works and environmental enhancements have been accessed in the last 12 months, our sector would benefit from more revenue funding to pay for staff to ensure these improvements meet their full potential.
 E.g. A coordinator for Dwyfor Growing Space.
 Commercial quality battery equipment to replace petrol and diesel machinery and equipment not sturdy enough yet.
-Pandemic paused the progress of some initiatives.
+From a training perspective the effects of the pandemic have negatively affected apprenticeship numbers on framework completion.

 Are there any matters the PSB could support delivery/progress on?
 To continue to take a pro-active interest in the work of the Council and where appropriate to offer advice and sign posting to support for Council activities.
-What are the Council's main priorities looking forward to 2021-22?
-The Council's plans for this year includes these specific plans: to continue the development of new facilities at Swiss Valley Reservoir to continue with the lease transfer of assets from Carmarthenshire County Council to negotiate Section 106 funding for play and recreational facilities to provide new play equipment at Dafen Park to work with the community on a new play scheme in Ponthenri to provide floodlighting to the MUGA at Gwili Fields, Llwynhendy to continue the development of Dwyfor Growing Space and the Community Hub project in Llwynhendy
+What are the Council's main priorities looking forward to 2022-23?
+The Council's plans for this year includes these specific plans: to continue the development of new facilities at Swiss Valley Reservoir including a fish stocking programme to continue with the lease transfer of assets from Carmarthenshire County Council to negotiate Section 106 funding for play and recreational facilities consultation on a new play area for Penygraig to work with the community on a new play scheme in Ponthenri to open the community garden growing space at Dwyfor to continue the development of the Community Hub project in Llwynhendy to grow training provision in key sectors and develop existing services to exceed national benchmarks